 - Utilize blockchain/cryptocurrencies to convert centralized schemes into distributed ones.

 - Ingredients:

-- Replacing the bank with the miners.
+- The bank is replaced with the miners.

-- Creating escrows on the blockchain.
+- Escrows are created on the blockchain.

-- Consensus rules to claim/verify winning tickets and punish cheaters.
+- Consensus rules to manage escrows, claim/verify winning tickets, and punish cheaters.

 - Three systems are out there:

 - MICROPAY [Pass et al., 2015],

 - DAM [Chiesa et al., 2017],

 - and MicroCash [Almashaqbeh et al., 2020].